simon-o-matic/NingNong/README.md

 - launch web browser to visualize stats
 - cancel the first timeout if it actually wasnt (count the number that arrive with the next good ping) x re-write the timeout code.
 Need to keep it in sync with ping output
+- ping multiple sites at the same time